fiveohhh/xodocs/source/gateway_engine.rst

 bandwidth for you and help make sure that you don't have any unexpected costly cellular bills.

-.. warning:: This feature is still in early beta and is still being tested
+.. warning:: This feature is still in early beta and is still being tested.

 Application Updates
 ~~~~~~~~~~~~~~~~~~~